 To date, we have not generated any revenues from the commercial sale of approved drug products, and we do not expect to generate substantial revenue for at least the next few years.
 If we fail to complete the development of our product candidates in a timely manner or fail to obtain their regulatory approval, our ability to generate future revenue will be compromised.
 We do not know when, or if, we will generate any revenue from our product candidates, and we do not expect to generate significant revenue unless and until we obtain regulatory approval of, and commercialize, our product candidates.
-Our expenses decreased from 2021 to 2022 as a result of our program prioritization efforts and reduced headcount.
-We anticipate further reductions in spending in 2023 compared to 2022 levels due to the strategic pipeline prioritization initiatives focused on developing Rett and GAN.
+We reduced spending in 2023, and anticipate such reductions will continue in 2024, as a result of our decision to discontinue development of our GAN clinical program.
+We have increased and expect to continue to increase our research and development expenses, particularly with respect to the Rett clinical trials, for the foreseeable future as we continue the development of our product candidates and manufacturing processes and conduct discovery and research activities for our preclinical programs.
 If we obtain approval for any of our product candidates, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing and distribution.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-As of March 31, 2023, our material cash requirements consisted of \$34.6 million in total lease payments under our noncancelable leases for equipment, laboratory space and office space.
-These leases are described in further detail in Note 4 to our unaudited condensed consolidated financial statements located in "Part I - Financial Information, Item 1.
-Financial Statements" in this Quarterly Report on Form 10-Q. Our most significant purchase commitments consist of approximately \$10.4 million in cancellable purchase obligations to our CROs and other clinical trial vendors.
+As of March 31, 2024, our material cash requirements consisted of \$31.0 million in total lease payments under our noncancelable leases for equipment, laboratory space and office space.
+These leases are described in further detail in Note 5 to our unaudited condensed consolidated financial statements located in "Part I - Financial Information, Item 1.
+Financial Statements" in this Quarterly Report on Form 10-Q. Our most significant purchase commitments consist of approximately \$9.6 million in cancellable purchase obligations to our CROs and other clinical trial vendors.

-We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into the first quarter of 2024.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into 2026.
 We will require additional capital to fund the research and development of our product candidates, to fund our manufacturing activities, to fund precommercial activities of our programs and for working capital and general corporate purposes.
-There is currently insufficient funding available to allow the us to fund our currently planned research and discovery programs for a period exceeding one year from the filing of this Quarterly Report on Form 10-Q, and that those conditions raised substantial doubt about our ability to continue as a going concern.
+The assessment of our ability to meet our future obligations is inherently judgmental, subjective and susceptible to change.